armory/docs-cdaas/content/en/architecture.md

 ### Cloud Console (UI)

-Cloud Console is the browser-based UI for Armory CD-as-a-Service.
-It allows users to visually monitor and interact with deployments.
-Admins can use it to configure integrations with external services like New Relic and Datadog, secrets and more.
+_Cloud Console_ is the browser-based UI for CD-as-a-Service.
+You can visually monitor and interact with your deployments on the **Deployments** screen.
+If you're an Admin, you can use the **Configure** screens to perform tasks such as:

+ - Configuring integrations with external services such as Prometheus, New Relic, and Datadog
+ - Creating machine-to-machine credentials
+ - Creating secrets
+ - Configuring RBAC
+ - Inviting users
+ - Monitoring your Remote Network Agents

 ## Networking